paritytech/polkadot/roadmap/implementers-guide/src/runtime-api/README.md

 }

 enum CoreState {
-	/// The core is currently occupied by the given `ParaId`.
+	/// The core is currently occupied.
 	Occupied(OccupiedCore),
-	/// The core is currently free, with the given `ParaId` scheduled and given the opportunity
+	/// The core is currently free, with a para scheduled and given the opportunity
 	/// to occupy.
 	///
 	/// If a particular Collator is required to author this block, that is also present in this